Skip to main content

 Do engineers get good life insurance rates?

-It depends on your type of engineering.
-A software engineer who works from home is rated very differently to a mining engineer doing FIFO in remote WA.
-Office-based engineers generally fall into the low-risk category with competitive premiums.
-Field and site engineers may be rated higher depending on their daily exposure.
-Comparing quotes shows you exactly where you sit.
+It depends on what kind of engineering you do.
+A software engineer working from home is assessed very differently to a mining engineer doing fly-in-fly-out work in remote areas.
+Office-based engineers usually fall into a lower-risk group with competitive premiums.
+Engineers who spend a lot of time on sites may be rated higher, depending on their daily exposure.
+Comparing quotes across our panel shows you exactly where you sit.

 Does my engineering discipline matter?

-Yes — insurers care about what you actually do day-to-day, not just your job title.
-Software, mechanical, civil, mining, and petroleum engineers all have different risk profiles.
-A structural engineer who spends 3 days a week on construction sites is assessed differently to one who reviews plans in an office.
-Be specific about your actual split of duties.
+Yes.
+Insurers care about what you actually do day to day, not just your job title.
+Software, mechanical, civil, mining and petroleum engineers all have different risk profiles.
+A structural engineer who spends three days a week on construction sites is looked at differently to one who reviews plans in an office.
+Be specific about your real split of duties so the assessment fits what you do.

 It can, depending on where you go.
-Regular domestic travel is usually not an issue.
-But if you're travelling to remote areas, offshore platforms, or developing countries, insurers will want to know about it.
-Just be upfront about your typical travel schedule and destinations.
+Regular travel around Australia is usually not an issue.
+But if you travel to remote areas, offshore platforms, or higher-risk overseas destinations, insurers will want to know.
+Just be upfront about your typical travel schedule and the places you go, and the insurer can factor it in properly.

 How much cover do engineers typically look at?

-It depends on your situation — mortgage, dependants, other debts, and what your family would need to live on.
-Many engineers also consider income protection (especially if self-employed or contracting) and trauma cover alongside life insurance.
-We can quote you on all cover types at once so you can see the full picture.
+It depends on your situation: your mortgage, your dependants, any other debts, and what your family would need to live on.
+Many engineers also look at income protection (especially if self-employed or contracting) and trauma cover alongside life insurance.
+We can quote you on all cover types at once so you can see the full picture and decide what fits.

 Why do quotes vary so much for the same engineering role?

-I work FIFO/DIDO — does that change my application?
+I work fly-in-fly-out or drive-in-drive-out.
+Does that change my application?

 Yes.
-Fly-in-fly-out and drive-in-drive-out work patterns are commonly asked about during underwriting because they correlate with site-based exposure, remote-area medical access, and the specific industries (mining, oil and gas, large-scale construction) that the work is associated with.
-Insurers will ask about the destination, the type of facility, the rotation pattern, and any associated travel risks.
-Be specific — 'FIFO mining engineer' is a different risk profile to 'FIFO process engineer at an LNG facility'.
+These work patterns are commonly asked about because they tend to go with site-based exposure, limited medical access in remote areas, and industries like mining, oil and gas, and large-scale construction.
+Insurers will ask about the destination, the type of facility, your roster pattern, and any travel risks.
+Be specific: a fly-in-fly-out mining engineer is a different risk profile to a fly-in-fly-out process engineer at a gas facility, and the detail helps you get a fair assessment.

-Does my postgraduate qualification help with category placement?
+Does my qualification help with how I am categorised?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).